 Patients who complete an allergy IT program often report an improved quality of life as they can enjoy time outdoors for the first time, adopt the dog they’ve always wanted, dramatically improve asthma control, or get rid of recurring sinus infections once and for all.

 This treatment consists of weekly walk-in injections that can take up to a year to complete.
-For locations open multiple days each week, you may receive 2 shots per week, as long as there are 48 hours between injections.
 In 6-12 months, you will complete the build-up phase and begin the maintenance phase.

 A one-time, 5 hour appointment is scheduled for you to receive 6 rounds of injections every 25-30 minutes.
 This treatment mimics approximately 6 months of traditional immunotherapy.
 Following this visit, you will complete 6 months of weekly walk-in injections.
 You may receive 2 shots per week, as long as there are 48 hours between injections.
 After 3-6 months, you will complete the build-up phase and will visit with a provider to begin the maintenance phase.